 Evenly disperse heaping teaspoons of the yolk mixture into the egg whites.
 Sprinkle with paprika and serve.

 When you’re ready to serve the eggs, give the filling a quick stir and everything can be quickly assembled.
-The key to the best deviled eggs is boiling your eggs perfectly and not over boiling and ending up with that green tinge around your yolk.
-Trust me, no guests want green-tinged deviled eggs.
+The key to the best Deviled Eggs recipe is boiling your eggs perfectly and not over boiling and ending up with that green tinge around your yolk.

 You can also use a piping bag to make the yolk mixture prettier if you'd like.
 To take devilled eggs to a picnic, put cooked egg white halves in a plastic container and the devilled yolk filling in a plastic bag.
 Place both in the cooler.

 When it's time to serve, cut off one corner of the plastic bag and pipe filling into the egg white halves.
 Deviled Eggs should always be stored in the refrigerator in an airtight container.

 You can store the deviled eggs for up to two days in a sealed storage container.